neeveermoree/avito_summer_internship/README.md

-My solution to task provided for Avito Summer Internship
+My solution to task provided by Avito in order to get to their Summer Internship

+Most of the work was done using:
+1) NLTK
-NLTK + Logistic Regression
+2) Logistic Regression